ibm-s390-linux/s390-tools/rust/pvsecret/README.md

 ### Synopsis
 `pvsecret add <FILE>`
 ### Description
-Perform an add-secret request (s390x only).
+Submit an add-secret request to the Ultravisor (s390x only).
 Perform an add-secret request using a previously generated add-secret request.
 Only available on s390x.
 ### Arguments

 `<FILE>`
 <ul>
-Specify the request to be sent
+Specify the request to be sent.
 </ul>